Sharpiless/Point-Transformers-with-Quantization/README.md

-# 2. 任务完成情况
-# 2.1 Pytorch Implementation of Point Transformers
+# Pytorch Implementation of Point Transformers